MattMaton/MattMaton/README.md

 # Welcome to my GitHub profile!

 This is a collection of my previous and ongoing work from both University and personal projects.
-You can check out my website at mattmaton.co.uk [mattmaton.co.uk](https://mattmaton.co.uk)
+You can check out my website at [mattmaton.co.uk](https://mattmaton.co.uk)

 # My GitHub Stats